alukosdev/ccsp/guidance/cis-controls.md

 The following CIS Controls are derived from the official [CIS Critical Security Controls Version 8](https://www.cisecurity.org/controls/v8) released on **May 18, 2021**.
 :::

-!!!warning Under Construction
+!!!success
-This page is currently being updated for the 2022 version of the CCSP.
+This page has been updated for the 2022 version of the CCSP.
 !!!

 # CIS Controls